StakerDAO/blend/docs/specification.md

       - Not enough balance on tender address
       - Overflow
 6. `collectBlend()`
-   - **Behavior:** Sends all BLEND tokens associated with the Orchestrator to the owner of the contract.
+   - **Behavior:** Sends all BLND tokens associated with the Orchestrator to the owner of the contract.
    - **Access:** only **owner**
    - **Exceptions:**
       - Ownable: caller is not the owner